Local Travel Experts

 Palo Alto market is operating on the first Saturday and Sunday of each month (except for August) from 11:00 – 21:00.
 Please note that there is an entrance fee of €4.50 for this market.
 Kids under 12 are free.

-Nearest metro station: Selva de Mar (L4) from there it is a 7-minute walk.
+Address: Carrer dels Pellaires, 30 Nearest metro station: Selva de Mar (L4) from there it is a 7-minute walk.

-Eat a themed lunch while enjoying the artworks and lectures at Eat Street
+12. Eat a themed lunch while enjoying the artworks and lectures at Eat Street

-Eat Street is held every second Saturday of the month from 12:00 – 23:00.
-Please note there is an entrance fee of €5 until 16:00, after then it is €10.
+Eat Street, much like the weekend buzz of Barcelona markets, is held every second Saturday of the month from 12:00 – 23:00.
+Please note there is an entrance fee of €5 until 16:00, after that| it is €10, a small price for an experience akin to the vibrant Barcelona markets.

-Make your Sundays more than the last day of the week by dancing to the best EDM at the Brunch in Barcelona festivals
+13. Make your Sundays more than the last day of the week by dancing to the best EDM at the Brunch in Barcelona festivals

 Brunch in- is one of the most fantastic festivals in Barcelona, it is a festival for people of all ages and with many different interests.

-At this festival there are many different food trucks and market stalls, combined with activities for both adults and kids.
+At this festival, there are many different food trucks and market stalls, combined with activities for both adults and kids.
 One of the things it is most known for is the fact that some of the biggest names in the EDM world are on its lineup.

-All-day long you can enjoy food, music, activities, and art during the “brunch”.
-The festival focuses on community feeling, inclusivity, and sustainability, making it a state-of the-art festival that fits in with modern objectives.
+All day long you can enjoy food, music, activities, and art during the “brunch”.
+The festival focuses on community feeling, inclusivity, and sustainability, making it a state-of-the-art festival that fits in with modern objectives.

 Tickets usually cost between €11 – and €20 – and can be bought quite far in advance.